denisefavila/surge-pricing-kafka-spark/README.md

 # Surge Pricing
 ## Overview

 This project focuses on implementing a surge pricing model by simulating pricing adjustments based on demand fluctuations.
-The solution uses **Kafka** and a **Spark cluster** for data aggregations.
+The solution utilizes Kafka for stream processing and integrates with a Spark cluster for real-time data aggregation.
+For real-time visualizations and geolocation-based searches, ElasticSearch and Kibana are incorporated, enabling tracking and analysis of driver and order positions.
+Filebeat is used to collect and ship logs to ElasticSearch.
+To persist positions, Cassandra is employed as the database, providing high availability and scalability for storing driver and order location data.

 ## Features